-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - We have no deductible. - A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also, read Section 9, Coordinating benefits with other coverage, including with Medicare. - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR SOME SERVICES AND/OR PROCEDURES.
-Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

-Benefit Description You pay Diagnostic and treatment services Professional services of physicians In physician's office Office medical consultations Second surgical opinion Nothing (\$0) per office visit to your Primary Care Physician (PCP) for children through ag 17 \$25 per office visit to your primary care physician ages 18 and up \$40 per visit to a specialist Professional services of physicians In an urgent care center In an emergency room During a hospital stay In a skilled nursing facility Nothing At home \$25 per visit from your primary care physicia \$40 per visit from a specialist Lab, X-ray and other diagnostic tests Tests, such as: • Blood tests Nothing if you receive these services during your office visit; otherwise, • Urinalysis \$25 per visit to your PCP ages 18 and above Non-routine Pap tests Pathology X-rays Non-routine mammograms Ultrasound Electrocardiogram and EEG \$40 per specialist visit \$50 per outpatient non-surgical visit
+1 Important things you should keep in mind about these benef īts: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
+Plan physicians must provide or arrange your care. • We have no deductible. • A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. but are performed in an ambulatory • Please read Important things you should keep in mind at the beginning of the subsections.
+Also read Section 4, Your costs for covered services , for valuable information about how cost-sharing works.
+Also read the general exclusions in Section 6; they apply to the benefits in the previous subsections. nation about how cost-sharing works. • YOUR PHYSICIAN MUST GET PRECERTIFICATION PROCEDURES.
+Please refer to the precertification informa which services require precertification.
+Benefit Description You pay liagnos tic and treatment services In phOffic ional services of physicians ysician's office re medical consultations nd surgical opinion Nothing (\$0) per office visit to your primary care physician (PCP) for children through age 17 \$25 per office visit to your primary care physician ages 18 and up \$40 per visit to a specialist Profess ional services of physicians Nothing • In an urgent care center • In an emergency room • Durin ng a hospital stay • In a s skilled nursing facility At hom e \$25 per visit from your primary care physician \$40 per visit from a specialist delivere Designa calling Visits - Network Benefits are available only when services are ed through a Designated Virtual Visit Network Provider.
+Find a ated Virtual Visit Network Provider Group at myuhc.com or by Customer Care at the telephone number on your ID card.
+Access al Visits and prescription services may not be available in all \$15 copayment per visit